Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

  - HIGH: likely to be a reason for a timeout, even if it is the only aspect of the verification problem that shows high complexity

-These categories map to intervals as follows.
+These categories map to intervals as follows (for the memory/storage complexity, we are still collecting data).

 |    | LOW | MEDIUM | HIGH |
 |----|-----|--------|------|